chindhu36/sales_analytics_pipeline/README.md

 ## 💡 Why This Project?

-This project simulates a real-world scenario where a data engineer must:
+This project simulates a real-world scenario:

 - Handle raw CSVs
 - Design normalized schemas